derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-01/09/2024 16:17:41 : 3 Database Admins walked into a NoSQL bar.
+02/09/2024 16:19:26 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand binary, those who don't, and those who were expecting this joke to be in trinary.
+What does 'Emacs' stand for?
+'Exclusively used by middle aged computer scientists.'
 <!-- replace-with-joke ends -->